 Using Dollar Tree ribbon, I attached the felt hearts to my cupboard doors to help decorate my coffee station area for Valentine’s Day.
 I used safety pins to attach the hearts to the ribbon.
+(You can see how I did that here.)
 Then I used masking tape to attach the ribbon to the insides/ backs of the cabinet doors.

 Here are some close ups for you.